-In addition, our bylaws provide that candidates for director may be nominated at the annual meeting (without including such nomination in the Company's proxy materials) if the nominating stockholder gives the Company written notice not less than 90 nor more than 120 days in advance of the date which is the anniversary of the date of the previous year's annual meeting, or, if the date of the annual meeting has been changed by more than 30 days from the date contemplated at the time of the previous year's proxy statement, not less than 90 days before the date of the applicable annual meeting, or, if later, the tenth day following the day on which notice of the date of the annual meeting was made, whichever occurs first.
+In addition, our bylaws provide that candidates for director may be nominated at the annual meeting (without including such nomination in the Company's proxy materials) if the nominating stockholder gives the Company written notice not less than 90 nor more than 120 days in advance of the date which is the anniversary of the date of the previous year's annual meeting, or, if the date of the annual meeting has been changed by more than 30 days from the date contemplated at the time of the previous year's proxy statement, not less than 90 days before the date of the applicable annual meeting, or, if later, the tenth day following the day on which notice of the date of the annual meeting was mailed or public disclosure of the date of the annual meeting was made, whichever occurs first.
 That notice must provide certain other information as described in our bylaws.